Baonks81/baonks81.github.io/_posts/2023-10-08-lk2nd-msm8916-secrets.md

 category: lk2nd
 ---

-When I learned about mainline kernel running on mobile chipsets, I used tegra on gr-driver.
+When I learned about mainline kernel running on mobile chipsets, I used tegra on grate-driver.
 Previously tegra on nexus 7 2012 grouper in kernel 3.1.10 (downstream) had Dualboot Android and GNU/Linux via MultiROM, basically patching kexec to kernel 3.1.10 to boot another kernel, so Ubuntu on Nexus 7 2012 Again using kernel 3.1.10 -8-28.

 {% include image.html
             img="images/qualcomm-snapdragon-410-msm8916.jpg"